 The journey isn’t one I would wish on anyone but sadly I know it happens every day.
 Initially I journaled the journey because that’s who I am but then I had a friend of a friend hit the same storm I was walking through.
-In an effort to keep everyone updated and to be transparent about this leg of my journey I started sharing my heart on Facebook page.
+She was hurting and trying to walk through something, a journey I had already begun.
+My friend sent her my FB name and asked her to walk with me from May 5th forward… because in an effort to keep everyone updated and be transparent about this painful leg of my journey I had started sharing my heart there.

 In an effort to keep it where others can use it.
 I will be going through adding in all my moments from a WIDOW’S HEART.
 While nothing can take away your loss or fill the space on the other side of your bed, sometimes just knowing that the pain you are walking through is ‘normal’ is a help.

 Hello family near and far, Lenny got a pass to go straight to Jesus… and he’s gone.

 Please pray for me I just lost my best friend.